Crunch Time for Allocations

 Assuming these inflow conditions continue for the next few days, and this resource improvement is fully allocated, we would expect the Murrumbidgee and NSW Murray to receive allocation improvements of 7% and 5% respectively on the 15th October.
 This would be in addition to the current allocations of 48% and 17% respectively.

-RGA President, Rob Massina, said “The 15 October allocation announcement is the final decision point for many growers when determining how much rice to grow.
+RGA President, Rob Massina, said “The 15 October allocation announcement is the final decision point for many growers when determining if and how much rice to grow.
 We strongly encourage the NSW government to allocate every last drop”.

 “Maximising the volume of rice grown will not only assist growers to recover from drought, and allow SunRice to reinvigorate its Mills, but will also mean a much needed cash injection for the local economy, as growers and SunRice alike source goods, services and staff to facilitate their increased productivity”.